-From the makers of the Thrive Architect page builder, Thrive Theme Builder turns their page builder into an entire blog builder.
+From the makers of the Thrive Architect page builder, Thrive Theme Builder turns its page builder into an entire blog builder.

 Though you can just purchase this theme alone, I recommend the full Thrive Themes membership.
-With Thrive Themes, you get access to 30+ blogging courses in Thrive University, the Thrive Architect page builder, the list-building plugin Thrive Leads, Thrive Comments, Quiz Builder, Thrive Ultimatum (evergreen countdown timers), and more.
+With Thrive Themes, you can access 30+ blogging courses in Thrive University, the Thrive Architect page builder, the list-building plugin Thrive Leads, Thrive Comments, Quiz Builder, Thrive Ultimatum (evergreen countdown timers), and more.

 It’s pretty much everything you need to build a powerful online business.